FACG2/MarvelCode-Week4/README.md

 ## How to use ?
  * User Side :

     * Open url for the website .
     * Write the `Marvel's Characters` name in the  input box bellow.
+    * click on any itemList to search about it in Google .

   * Developer Side:

       ` git clone https://github.com/FACG2/MarvelCode-Week4`

-      `npm init to start creating the package.json`

-      `  Run npm install to install all dependencies`
+      Run `npm install` to install all dependencies`

-      ` Run src/server.js `
+      Run  `node src/server.js `

 Navigate to http://localhost:4000/ in your browser